 Welcome to Foundation Stage.
-Please check here for latest updates.
-We hope that we can build many memories before the children move into Year 1.
+Please check here for the latest updates.
+We hope that we can have lots of fun learning through play together throughout the year.

 Twinkl is also offering parents one month's free subscription to their wide range of activities and resources.
 Please go the their website www.twinkl.co.uk/offer and use the free access code: PARENTSTWINKLHELPS